Shaw v. Reno: Case

 After the General Assembly passed legislation creating the second district, a group of White voters in North Carolina, led by Ruth O. Shaw, sued on the grounds that the district was an unconstitutional gerrymander.
 Shaw's group claimed that drawing districts based on race violated the equal protection clause of the Fourteenth Amendment.

-The Voting Rights Act of 1965 lead to the rise of the Shaw v.
+The Voting Rights Act of 1965 led to the rise of the Shaw v.
 Reno court case which allowed for more representation of the Black (minority) representation in the state of North Carolina.
 However, five White residents of North Carolina, opposed against the redrawing because of the oddly shaped district in which they also stated it violated their Equal Protection Rights.
 This case was unlike others since the Voting Right Act, because it now didn't hinder the redistricting and impediment of the minority groups.
 Now the claim was whether making a district based on race was racially adequate and fair for everyone.

-An essential case, repeatedly referred to throughout the Shaw v.
-Reno case was the United Jewish Organizations of Williamsburg V. Carey case.
-A federal District Court dismissed a lawsuit by North Carolina voters on the grounds that they had no claim for relief under a standard set by the previous Supreme Court case, United Jewish Organizations of Williamsburgh v.
+An essential case, repeatedly referred to throughout Shaw v.
+Reno was the Supreme Court case United Jewish Organizations of Williamsburg v.
 Carey.
+A federal District Court dismissed a lawsuit by North Carolina voters on the grounds that they had no claim for relief under a standard set by Carey.
 With a 7-1 decision the court ruled in favor of Carey, the respondent.
 The United Jewish Organizations of Williamsburg claimed that the plan violated their constitutional rights because the districts had been assigned solely on a racial basis.
 The court found that the reapportionment plan was valid under the Constitution as the Fourteenth and the Fifteenth Amendment do not prohibit the use of racial factors in districting and apportionment.

 Arguments

 Shaw

-Shaw along with other five North Carolina residents filed an action against the state, declaring that the state had created an unconstitutional racial gerrymandering violating the Fourteenth Amendment.
+Shaw and five other North Carolina residents filed an action against the state, declaring that the state had created an unconstitutional racial gerrymandering violating the Fourteenth Amendment.
 It was also argued that the racial gerrymandering hindered the voters from having a blind process of voting.
-This was a previous problem that discriminated against the minority voters however, the White residents thought it was hindering their voices racially.
-Then, the residents argued that the state had gone far this time by redrawing the district lines and creating a second district that was dominated by the minorities.
+This was a previous problem that discriminated against the minority voters.
+However, the White residents thought it was hindering their voices racially.
+Then, the residents argued that the state had gone too far this time by redrawing the district lines and creating a second district that was dominated by the minorities.
 Another argument that was made was the "snake-like" structure of the district and how it does not follow the reapportionment guidelines, which led to filling a lawsuit against both the state and federal government for political gerrymandering.